-8 Highest Paying Jobs For Nurses With An MSN Degree
+Highest Paying Jobs for MSN Nurses

 Despite the fact that MSN-educated nurses tend to earn a higher salary, the salary range does vary widely depending on what you choose to specialize in and the scope of practice for the nurse.

-Which MSN Degree Pays The Most?
+Which MSN Job Pays the Most?

 A Master of Science in Nursing degree is just that—a Master of Science in Nursing degree.
 That means that no matter what specialty track you pursue, with an MSN, you will receive the same foundation of advanced nursing education that will include community and public health, ethics, research, clinical skills, and leadership.

 However, despite the fact that all MSN programs will include the same basic foundation of knowledge, the specialty track you choose for your degree will dictate the specifics that you will learn in your program.

 Choosing an administrative degree will lead to a curriculum centered more on leading a team, while a specialty track will focus more on the clinical skills you will need in your role.